Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/README.md

 Further documentation on working with Anaconda environments can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## Results
-The exercise is completed as a (fairly self-explanatory) Jupyter notebook available [here](./Recommendations_with_IBM.ipynb).
-Details on the various sections that the noebook is divided into are als provided is a separated [writeup](./Recommendation_engine_writeup.md).
+The exercise is completed as a (fairly self-explanatory) Jupyter notebook available [here](./Recommendations_with_IBM.ipynb); for the sake of simplicity, the same notebook is also provided in [HTML format](./Recommendations_with_IBM.htmml).
+More details on the various sections that the notebook is divided are provided is a separated [writeup](./Recommendation_engine_writeup.md).

 ## License
  <a rel="license" href="https://opensource.org/licenses/MIT"><img alt="MIT License" style="border-width:0" src="https://img.shields.io/badge/License-MIT-yellow.svg?style=plastic" /></a><br />This work is licensed under an <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.